XiaodanXing/EnvironmentalSeting/README.md

 关于stylegan2-ada中的bias_act_plugin
 ](https://blog.csdn.net/weixin_44180836/article/details/119615131).

-The solution in this blog does not work if the CUDA is not upgraded or downgraded.
+The solution in this blog does not work if you do not upgrade or downgrade the CUDA.